December is the end of the year, and it can be both a time of great joy and bitter sorrows.

 The Zircon gets its name from the German ‘Zirkon’, Arabic ‘Zarqun’, or the Persian ‘Zargun’.

 The Arabic and Persian names portray the shades of the Zircon, cinnabar and brilliant red, or gold-hued separately.

 Zircon is the new terminology for the Jacinth, which is the past name of the gemstone.

 Tanzanite is a violet gemstone, christened by Henry B. Platt of Tiffany and Co. as ‘Tanzanite’ since the stone was found in the African country Tanzania.

-Turquoise gemstone is an obscure, blue-green mineral, a hydrous phosphate of aluminum and copper.
+Turquoise is an obscure, blue-green mineral, a hydrous phosphate of aluminum and copper.

-The stone is formed by the activity of permeating acidic aqueous solutions by the weathering and oxidation of previous minerals.
+The stone is formed by the activity of permeating acidic aqueous solutions by the weathering and oxidation of precious minerals.